m760622/CPSegmentedControl/README.md

 github "cp3hnu/CPSegmentedControl"
 ```

-* Drag and drop *CPSegmentedControl.framework* from /Carthage/Build/iOS/ to Linked frameworks and libraries in Xcode (Project>Target>General>Linked frameworks and libraries
+* Drag and drop *CPSegmentedControl.framework* from /Carthage/Build/iOS/ to *Linked Frameworks and Libraries* in Xcode (Project>Target>General>Linked Frameworks and Libraries)

 * Add new run script